-There are many reasons why patients might complain about your practice and the treatment and/or service they've received.
+There are many reasons why patients might complain about your practice and the service they've received.
 Sometimes a complaint will almost be expected following an incident; sometimes it will take you by complete surprise.
 Understanding why people might complain can assist with managing a complaint if it occurs and potentially reducing the likelihood of further complaints.

 The following are some of the reasons why people may feel the need to complain.

 High expectations - consumer expectations are increasingly high when engaging professional services.
-Patients pay what some may see as a lot of money for your service and will see you as a highly trained and qualified professional.
+Your patients pay for your service and will see you as a highly trained and qualified professional.
 This view can influence their expectations about the service and outcomes they anticipate.

-Unrealistic expectations - it's possible that patients may have unrealistic expectations about what they can reasonably expect from a dental prosthetist.
-It's important to remember that most patients will not have the clinical knowledge you do and what's obvious or common sense to you may not be to them.
-A dental prosthetist must assist patients to be clear and fully informed about the treatment and services being provided and the outcomes they can realistically expect.
+Unrealistic expectations - it's possible that patients may have unrealistic expectations about what they can reasonably expect from the services you provide.
+Their high expectations may at times surprise you.
+It's therefore important to remember that most patients will not have the clinical knowledge you do and what's obvious or common sense to you may not be to them.
+A practitioner must assist patients to be clear and fully informed about the services being provided and the outcomes they can realistically expect.
 This requires ongoing discussions with patients and, where possible, written information to assist their understanding.

 To inform and be heard - patients may wish to make a complaint about an incident or poor outcome so they're sure you and your staff are aware of what's occurred and how they feel.
-They might wish to complain simply to be listened to and acknowledged, especially if they've been adversely impacted.
+They may wish to complain just to be listened to and acknowledged, especially if they've been adversely impacted.
 Not all complaints will lead to a formal demand for compensation.